 - The database is protected using database rules.
 We’ll add the following rule: only authenticated users can access the database;

 - The database has several nodes that save the ESP32 GPIO states.
 As an example, we’ll control three GPIOs (12, 13, and 14).
-You can add or remove nodes to control more or less GPIOs.
+You can add or remove nodes to control more or fewer GPIOs.

 - The ESP32 will listen for changes on the GPIOs database nodes.
 Whenever there’s a change, it will update the GPIO states accordingly.